 PHOENIX — High pressure is building in and bringing a big warm-up to the Valley!

-Temperatures will top out into the upper 70s and even low 80s for the rest of the week, which is around 10 to 15 degrees above normal for this time of year.
+Temperatures will top out in the upper 70s for the rest of the week, which is around 10 to 15 degrees above normal for this time of year.

-Overnight lows will drop into the upper 40s to mid 50s throughout the week.
+Overnight lows will drop into the upper 40s to mid 50s across the Valley, which is several degrees above normal too.

 2025 Sky Harbor Official Rainfall to date: 8.28" (+1.57" from average)